Kingscliff, NSW, 2487

 Beaches and Estuaries

-Just south of Tweed Heads, Kingscliff (not Kingscliffe), with a population of just over 9000, is a beach community offering a wide variety of holiday accomodation and water based activities.
+Just south of Tweed Heads, Kingscliff (not Kingscliffe), with a population of around 9000, is a beach community offering a wide variety of holiday accomodation and water based activities.

 Kingscliff aerial view © Photo courtesy of Sunrise Cove Holiday Apartments.